-Listen to the entire restaurant radio show live on Atlanta radio station WGKA, TALK 920 on Saturday at noon or the rebroadcast Sunday at 1 PM on Biz 1190.
+Tune into the entire restaurant radio show live on Atlanta radio station WGKA 920 The Answer on Saturday at noon or the rebroadcast Sunday at 1 PM on Biz 1190.

 This Week’s Guests:

 Chef Adam Halberg

 Adam Halberg made the decision to pursue a restaurant career at an unusual moment.
 In Chicago, he was mid-way through managing a traveling show celebrating the 25th anniversary of LEGO in the United States when he began plotting a return to school for a culinary education.
 A spin through jobs spanning 'newspaper reporter' to 'summer camp director' to 'improv comedian' had failed to sate his desire to learn a craft and use it to create public experiences which were both exciting and home-spirited.